 The number of integrations will significantly impact your project’s timeline and cost, and this will be compounded by their complexity and your access to the partner software.
-For best results, triage the integrations in your scope until you achieve the least number of integrations possible.
+Therefore, for best results, triage the integrations in your scope until you achieve the least number of integrations possible.

 It isn’t just the number of integrations that matters; it’s their complexity.
 Simple integrations that only involve a transfer of data, for example, are easy to pull off and won’t add much to the MVP cost at all.
 But if the interaction requires conditional logic or cascading actions, then that jacks up the potential costs considerably.
 So do two-way integrations that require live or regular connections between the two platforms.

-If you want to reduce the cost of your MVP, simplify the relationship between the two programs.
-Perhaps your team can discover a way to reduce integration complexity, either by interacting with the partner software in other ways or modifying the product’s functionality.
-You can work with a one-way integration first and upgrade it to a two-way integration later on.
+If you want to reduce your MVP’s cost, simplify the relationship between the two programs.
+Perhaps your house team can discover a way to reduce integration complexity, either by interacting with the partner software in other ways or modifying the product’s functionality.
+For example, you can work with a one-way integration first and upgrade it to a two-way integration later on.

 What industry is the product being built for?
 Who will be the end-users of your MVP?
 How big of a user base are you expecting?
 These answers matter because they can impact your MVP’s overall cost.

 If you’re building a HealthTech application, for instance, you will need to ensure that your MVP is FDA, HIPAA, or GDPR-compliant.
-If you’re creating an MVP for the financial industry, or retail, or anything else that processes transactions, you may need to invest in tighter cybersecurity measures like encryption and two-factor authentication, and others.
-Different industries may require different standards in the way your MVP is built.
+Suppose you’re creating an MVP for the financial industry, or retail, or anything else that processes transactions.
+In that case, you may need to invest in tighter cybersecurity measures like encryption and two-factor authentication, and others.
+In addition, different industries may require different standards in the way your MVP is built.

 If you’re expecting a lot of users, you'll want to optimize your MVP in such a way that it can handle that much traffic.
 There are documented incidents of products that have been launched to great fanfare, only for the product to crash because the company underestimated the demand on the servers.

-Your UX design should be as simple and streamlined as possible, but this becomes even more important if you know that your users aren't comfortable with technology, like in the case of seniors.
+Your UX design should be as simple and streamlined as possible, but this becomes even more important if you know that your target audience isn’t comfortable with technology, like in the case of seniors.

-Your technology partner will be able to guide you through the step-by-step process of identifying your user’s special needs and solving them.
+Your technology partner will be able to guide you through the step-by-step process of identifying your user’s particular needs and solving them.

 No software will ever be completely bug-free, but you will have to decide how much effort you will be putting into squashing those bugs.
-Do you only fix the major app-breaking ones and leave the rest for future updates?
-This will have the advantage of reducing your timeline and labor cost and also helps you get to market faster but carries the risk of annoying users.
+For example, do you only fix the major app-breaking ones and leave the rest for future updates?
+This will have the advantage of reducing your timeline and labor cost and also helps you get to market faster but carries the risk of annoying the target audience.

 On the other hand, you could put your best foot forward and address as many bugs as possible.
-This is more expensive and takes a longer time to execute, but your users will have as seamless experience as you can make it and will (hopefully) leave with a good impression.
+Of course, this is more expensive and takes a longer time to execute, but your users will have as seamless an experience as you can make it and will (hopefully) leave with a good impression.

 But “quality” doesn’t just refer to bugs.
 It also refers to how much attention you give to the user experience design.
 Things like being able to conveniently switch from one section of your app to another or send notifications when major events occur.
 Quality-of-life additions will go a long way towards getting users to love your product but could be considered a luxury depending on your MVP cost and timeline.